-The State Party has sent another revised version of SOUV, DSOCR, and the related corrective measures during September 2019, which is also attached to this report for ease of reference (Annex1).
-This revised version has evolved from the consultations with UNESCO experts and the Advisory Bodies experts.
-Accordingly, the State Party would appreciate the formal adoption of it by the World Heritage Committee during the upcoming 45th session in 2022.
+The State Party has sent another revised version of SOUV during August 2022, which is also attached to this report for ease of reference (Annex1).
+This revised version has evolved from long consultations with UNESCO experts, and the Advisory Bodies experts.
+Accordingly, the State Party would appreciate the formal adoption of it by the World Heritage Committee during the upcoming 45th session in 2023.